There are over 30 major web design companies in Singapore, and hundreds of lesser-known agencies run by freelance web designers.

 SEO

 SEO is crucial for website marketing.
 If you have a long-term SEO strategy, you should go for a pro to handle your website design in Singapore.
-They will implement a proper site architecture, which is unavailable in website builders.
+They will implement proper site architecture, which is not available in website builders.

 For instance, most website builders do not allow you to add extra URL levels, which is terrible for SEO.
 Instead of something like http://mywebsite.com/SEO/on-page-optimisation, you have to be content with http://mywebsite.com/on-page-optimisation.